Alternate Lines Explained: How to Use Alternate Spreads, Totals, and Moneylines

 What are alternate lines in sports betting?

-Is it worth buying points on alternate spreads?
+Is buying points on alternate lines worth it?

-Is it worth buying points on alternate spreads?
+Is buying points on alternate lines worth it?

 Eric Pauly author picture